RammiNandanwar/Codesoft/README.md

 # Codesoft_Task2

-This is a stylish and user-friendly landing page for a cake business called cupCAKE's, made with just HTML and CSS.
-The website is designed to look great on any device
+This is a stylish and user-friendly landing page for a cake business called cupCAKE's, using HTML and CSS.
+The website is designed to look great on any device.

 *Side Navigation, *Home Section, *About Section, *Products Section, *Contact Section